twofold-rsc/twofold/sites/website/app/pages/(main)/blog/posts/error-rendering-with-rsc/post.md

 {% rendering-environments /%}

-- **The RSC render**: This is the process responsible for rendering and executing React Server Components.
-When an error is thrown during the RSC render then the component tree is replaced by that error.
-The error does not causing rendering to crash, but instead it gets turned into data and is serialized right into the RSC stream.

-- **The SSR render**: This is the server process responsible for turning an RSC stream and its client components into HTML.
-When an error is thrown during SSR one of two things happens:
-  - If streaming and the error is inside a `<Suspense>` boundary, then the SSR process cancels rendering everything inside the boundary and allows the client (browser) to reattempt the render.
-  - Otherwise the SSR process throws and exits.

-- **The Browser render**: This is client-side React render that is most familiar for front-end developers.
-If an error is thrown here then React will allow the closest `ErrorBoundary` to catch the error and display a friendly fallback.
-This is the only environment where React's Error Boundaries work, and is the best place for the error to be caught and displayed to the user.

-To break it down, let's take a deeper look at each of these environments, and understand how errors make their way from the RSC render all the way to an error message that shows up on the users screen.
+Now let's take a deeper look at each of these environments and understand how errors make their way from the RSC render all the way to an error message displayed on the user's screen.

 ### Errors in the RSC Render